adam-maj/deep-learning/README.md

 The narrative shift that occured as a result of this work was from one of skepticism about the utility of deep learning to belief that it was a viable, and even superior approach to traditional machine learning.

-This narrative shift was essential to get us to the point that we're at today, and it seems that Ilya Sutskever (who co-authored AlexNet) realized how scaling laws would playout long before it reached consensus, as [discussed in this interview with Geoffrey Hinton](https://www.youtube.com/watch?v=n4IQOBka8bc).
+This narrative shift was essential to get us to the point that we're at today, and it seems that Ilya Sutskever (who co-authored AlexNet) realized how scaling laws would play out long before it reached consensus, as [discussed in this interview with Geoffrey Hinton](https://www.youtube.com/watch?v=n4IQOBka8bc).

 <br />